How Big Must A Pond Be For Fish

 Consider the number of fish you want to keep in your pond.
 Overcrowding can lead to poor water quality and stress for the fish.
 Each fish requires a certain amount of space to swim and establish territories.
 By determining the desired fish population, you can calculate the appropriate pond size to provide enough space for each fish to thrive.

-See also Mistakes To Avoid When Building A Pond
+See also How To Illuminate A Pond With Lights

 Natural elements and surroundings